 "The land looks like a fairytale." — Roald Amundsen about Antarctica.

 Antarctica is one of the places on Earth where the sky is a constant source of amazement.
 Cold temperature, low humidity, lack of variation on the terrain, proximity of the magnetic and geographic poles all contribute to displays rarely seen at other latitudes.
 Add to this the fact that there is little else to do than watch the sky (and work)...

 Above: Midwinter sun at DdU

-Although DdU is a little south of the Antarctic circle, the sun is always visible at noon, even at the darkest of the winter.
+Although DdU is a tiny bit south of the Antarctic circle, the sun is always visible at noon, even at the darkest of the winter.
 The reason is because of the refraction of light on the low atmosphere layers: you can actually see it while it's somewhat below the horizon.
-This picture was taken on June 21st with 9 exposures set 11 minutes apart if I remember right.
+The picture above was taken on June 21st 1993 with 9 exposures set 11 minutes apart if I remember right.
 One hour of sunlight is all we get in winter.
 Enough to go for a walk, but little else.
 I created my animated HR bar starting from this picture.

 Above: Midnight sun at DdU